Tutorials¶

 Paste.
 The end result should be like in the following figure.
 The difference from the original document is that the

-element now contains a copy of the firstp
+divelement now contains a copy of the firstpelement inbody.

 Cutting Elements¶